 Vine Street Cafe is one of the East End’s best restaurants, but getting to Shelter Island is a pain in the ass.
 Fortunately, the Vine Street team now has a way more central restaurant called Cove Hollow Tavern, in the location formerly occupied by Cafe Max in East Hampton.
-The food’s a little pricey, but all very good - this is one of the better new restaurants in the area.
-Unlike most Hamptons restaurants, they actually pride themselves on great service and hospitality here.
+The food’s a little pricey, but all very good, and unlike most Hamptons restaurants, they actually pride themselves on great service and hospitality.

 There have been several high-end sushi pop-ups in the Hamptons over the years, but for a more casual, daily situation, Sen is Sag Harbor’s go-to.
 We once read that Eric Ripert likes to come here, which is a good sign about the quality of fish.
 Waits can be long at peak times, but they’ve added a nice garden in the back.